Consider applying for IYC's Webmaster Internship program!

 Session II: Monday July 13, 2020 through Friday July 31, 2020

 1. A completed application form through our online registration system

-2. A signed parental waiver and student contract form mailed to the registrar
+2. A signed parental waiver and sailor contract form mailed to the registrar

 3. Payment by check is due at the time of registration, in the full amount, in 2 payments of Jan 15 and March 15 or 3 payments on Jan 15, Feb 15, & March 15.